ShanJiang21/shanjiang21.github.io/_posts/2021-03-26-xenophobia.md

 ---

-Sometimes I use another language to cover myself, here are some clips that triggers me to write a memo.
+Sometimes I use another language to cover myself, here are some clips that trigger me to write a memo.

 #### Clip 0: A story of myself: How I fell into love with running